 Adam joined the PPA in 2018 to manage the promotion of our sport, contribute to internal and external communications and to liaise with our National Sponsors.
 Prior to that Adam spent 17 years working in the betting industry, and rose to the summit of his profession when claiming the prestigious Betting Shop Manager of the Year title in 2014.
 Adam was ambassador for the betting industry for the next twelve months, a role that took him as far afield as Singapore to strengthen ties with the international bookmaking sector.
 Adam got started in bookmaking because of his love for horse racing, particularly National Hunt, and he moved to his current base in Cheltenham purely to be immersed in the sport.
-In his spare time Adam enjoys watching as much sport as the girls in his family will allow, and accompanying those aforementioned girls on trips to the local cinema.

 Dr Peter Johnson (Medical Advisor)

 Peter joined the PPA as Medical Advisor in October 2016.
 He divides his time between General Practice and Pre-Hospital Care and has worked as a Racecourse Medical Officer on numerous racecourses in the South East for the last 17 years.
 He has been a BHA Senior RMO since 2004 and is very keen to support the Point-to-Point course medical teams in improving standards of medical care for all at courses across the country.

 POINT-TO-POINT AUTHORITY BOARD MEMBERS